 The Bible teaches us that without faith it is impossible to please God, (Heb 11:6) so even if we are attempting to glorify God in a decision or mode of thinking it must be done by faith or else we may simply not be given him much of anything.
 Fear has a way of weaseling its way into many of our thoughts and decisions.
 Paul also teaches that anything done without faith is sin.
 (Romans 14:23) Meaning that if we are actively acting against faith, then we are sinning.

 This is that knowing what we ought to do, but justifying something else anyway.
-Self justification is key for all kinds of bad thinking and behavior.
+Self-justification is key for all kinds of bad thinking and behavior.
 We have to understand that our deeds and thoughts need to be moved by a faith in God, because it may be something else entirely moving us.
 After such things pray about it, this is a great way of realigning wayward thinking.

-Run these tests in order to see if faith is moving you towards God honoring thinking and acting.
+Run these tests in order to see if faith is moving you towards God-honoring thinking and acting.
 This is how we take captive our thoughts and order our behavior after the Word of God and achieve what is good, and acceptable and even perfect.
 It takes God’s help here.
 This is simply discipline.
 Over time you will get better at it as you humbly submit more and more to God’s opinions on the matters surrounding your life.

 8 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.
 (Philippians 4:8)

 The first point in this passage is to tell yourself the truth.
-If the truth you are buying into isn’t leading your towards the other things in this list, it might not be truth you are listening to.
+If the truth you are buying into isn’t leading you towards the other things in this list, it might not be the truth you are listening to.
 Our minds are minefields of worry, anxiety, and fear which should not be driving us to action.
 This is why a transforming needs to take place.
 Think on these things instead.
-Think on things not in a vacuum without God, but as if he is there beside you, because he is.
+Think on things not in a vacuum without God, but as if he is there beside you because he is.

 You will never reach a satisfied mind, without training your thinking.